Saurrabhh/TimelyAndroid/README.md

 <b> Its features include :- </b>
 - Full Time-Table, so no need to check anywhere else.
 - Notification Reminder, about next period and time left for the current period.
+- Teacher's Dashboard for marking attendance.
+- Chat section to interact.
 - Student's Profile, works on realtime database.
 - College website alongwith student's ERP.